If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

 - Add more wood.
 Add another handful of the wet wood chips.

-- Top up the water in the drip tray.
+- Top up the water in the drip pan.
 This water will evaporate during the process and should be replaced.

-The total time it should take to smoke a couple of racks of ribs on your charcoal grill should be about 3-hours if you use the temperatures we have indicated for a slow smoke.
+The total time it should take to smoke a couple of racks of ribs on your grill should be about 3 hours if you use the temperatures we have indicated for a slow smoke.
+It includes letting the ribs rest and sprinkling garlic powder or another seasoning.

 But, as Jeff Phillips explains, “Low and slow is the key to smoking ribs.”